Our performance

 We also carried out a detailed review of the evidence behind our self-assessment.
 This was led by the Board Member responsible for complaints, to make sure everything was checked thoroughly.

-Our Complaints and Service Improvement Report
+Complaints and Service Improvement Report

 This report outlines how we are performing against our complaints service standards and includes a self-assessment against the Housing Ombudman’s Complaint Handling Code.
 It outlines where we have got things wrong and what actions we have taken to improve our service.